 - 1. Spectra of the H-polarisation of band 1 show sidelobes next to strong lines.
-Upto 6 sidelobes are seen; they lie at multiples of $21.6\,\mathrm{MHz}$.
+Upto 6 sidelobes are seen; they lie at multiples of 21.6 MHz.
 Their strengths relative to the main line varies between 1/20 and 1/400, varying with local oscillator frequency over the E0 band.
-Also the strengths of the sidelobe harmonics relative to each other varies also a lot. - 2.
-Image band rejections of band 2 are degraded in V-polarisation when using the default tuning for one frequency setup.
-Gain ratios can, however, be improved by optimizing the mixer bias, resulting in rejections of better than $-10\,\mathrm{dB}$ for the entire frequency range accessible with band 2. - 3.
-The focus offset of E0 relative to E1 and E3 has degraded to $0.4\,\mathrm{mm}$. - 4.
+Also the strengths of the sidelobe harmonics relative to each other varies a lot. - 2.
+Gain ratios of band 2 are better than $-10 \, dB$ for the entire frequency range accessible with E150, except for one frequency setup, where the image band rejections in V-polarisation are strongly degraded when using the default tuning.
+Gain ratios can, however, be improved by optimizing the mixer bias, resulting in rejections in agreement with the rest of the band. - 3.
+The focus offset of E0 relative to E1 and E3 has changed to 0.4 mm. - 4.
 Alignment between E0/E2 has degraded to 4".
 Alignment between E0/E1 is 2". - 5.
 Spurious spiky signals, which leak through into the astronomical spectra, were detected near 108.868 GHz and near 138.86 GHz.